ZenFlux/zenflux/packages/zenflux-react-commander/readme.md

 - Import: `import { useCommandRunner } from "@zenflux/react-commander/hooks"`
 - Purpose: Get a memoized runner function for a specific command using `useCommand` internally
 - Signature: `useCommandRunner(commandName: string, ref?: React.RefObject<any>)`

+- When to use:
+  - Need a stable, memoized function to run a command
+  - Passing a runner as a prop/callback without recreating the adapter
+  - Targeting a specific instance with `ref`

 ```tsx
 const runSetName = useCommandRunner("App/ChannelsList/SetName");